warrenshen/platform/README.md

 docker-compose -f docker-compose.cypress.yaml up
 ```

-From the `services/app` directory, to start up a Cypress service...
+From the `services/app` directory, to start up the Cypress service...

 ```
 yarn cypress